ibm-cloud-docs/vpc/hello-world-vpc.md

 ibmcloud is images
 ```
 {: pre}

+Deprecated images do not include the most current support.
+{: tip}

 Let's pick instance profile `b2-2x8` and image `debian-9.x-amd64`.
 To get the image ID, run the following command: